Algorithms

 - the HUI-LIST-INS algorithm (Lin et al., 2014)

-- the IncCHUI algorithm for incrementally discovering the closed high utility itemsets (Dam et al., 2018, code obtained from github based on GPL license)
+- the IncCHUI algorithm (Dam et al., 2018) - obtained from Github under the GPL license

-- the HUCI_Miner algorithm for simultaneously mining closed high utility itemsets and high utility generators (Sahoo et al., 2015)
+- the HUCI_Miner – closed high-utility itemsets and generators (Sahoo et al., 2015) new

 - algorithm for mining the skyline high-utility itemsets